 Composting is a degradation process brought about by bacteria and fungus organisms.
 Large amounts of organic kitchen, garden, lawn, and/or farm refuse can be reduced in a relatively short time to a pile of black, crumbly humus which makes an ideal soil conditioner.

-Compost added regularly to soil will certainly benefit the soil.
+Compost added regularly to soil will certainly be of awesome benefit to your garden and your food’s nutrient density.
 The soil’s structure will improve, since humus contains substances which cause aggregation (sticking together) of soil particles.
 In a clay soil this means that the microscopic individual particles will be clumped together and more air spaces will be opened up between clumps.
 Without these air spaces the clay particles stick tightly to each other, forming a nearly impenetrable barrier to water and gases.
 This is why clay is so sticky when it is wet and hard when dry.

 In sandy soils, the large sand particles are clumped with humus too, the humus adding its nutrient- and moisture-holding capacity.
 Normally, water and nitrogen fertilizers leach quickly from sandy soil, making it necessary to add them frequently.

 A less widely recognized benefit from compost is that it contains humic and other organic acids which help to degrade compounds naturally present in the soil into the simpler form that plants use.
 These elements, or ions, can then be held by the humus particles, which contain many ion exchange sites on their surfaces.
 The ions are released into soil water, and plant roots are able to take them up.